 Her sculptures capture women in their natural eloquence that most would revert to in the absence of an audience.
-However, these captures of eloquence are not meant to be hidden, but to be adored.
-Shona encapsulates her muses in positions of power to confront the lack of representation of plus-sized women have today.”Fat women are all-too-often depicted as” before” pictures, in contrast with smiling “after” versions of their thinner selves standing in one leg of her fat pants.
+However, these captures of eloquence are not meant to be hidden but to be adored.
+Shona catches her muses in positions of power to confront the lack of representation of plus-sized women today. ”Fat women are all-too-often depicted as” before” pictures, in contrast with smiling “after” versions of their thinner selves standing in one leg of her fat pants.

 Q: First things first, why do you do what you do?

 Shona McAndrew: I want to celebrate women for their complexity and beauty, but I want it to be on their own terms.
 So much of the history of imagery and art history is dominated by men depicting women for men, and I want to subvert and offer an alternative vision to this male gaze.

 A: Powerful women.
 The way I feel every single time a woman shares her unique voice with the world, and the thought that I can help that happen.
 The world is better for it every time.
 I hope to be able to give the women I work with a place for their own experience of womanhood to shine.

 Q: What is your creative process when you’re creating?

 A: I think creativity can be overly romanticized, especially by people who don’t engage in creative work.
 When I’m in the midst of making, it’s just a lot of hard, tedious work and long hours, all driven by some insatiable desire to out-do myself.

 Most of the work builds off of previous ideas and experiences, so that classic idea of a grandiose “a-ha” moment never really happens in my studio.
 My process is much more a string of very small “a-ha” moments as I figure out the right color palette, pose, references, etc. Each piece or project starts by collecting images, making drawings and digital collages.
 But once I have the idea worked out, it’s go, go, go, without stopping or distraction.
 I need that kind of focus to feel in-tune with my work.